weilingx46/workshop-sassy-hugo/README.md

 ### Create a New Archetype for Posts

+Archetypes are essentially a base layout for a new file.
+Here we are making an archetype so that whenever we create a new post, it comes seeded with the frontmatter (metadata fields) that we desire.
 In the `/archetypes` directory (not the archetypes directory in your theme folder), create a new file called `posts.md` and delete the `default.md` file.
-Add the following:
+Add the following to `posts.md`:

 ```
 ---